roadtocode4u/spaceship/docs/icp/53-animation/53-animation.md

 In the above example, we can create a button.
 We provide a `btn` class to the button and also provide a CSS style to the button.
 We provide a background color, color, and border to the button.
 The `background-color` property sets the background color to the button.
 The `color` property is set to the text color.
 The `border: none` property is remove the border.
 Also we can provide a hover effect to the button.
 The `border-radius` property adds a circular border radius to the `btn` when they are hovered over.
 The `transition` property adds a transition effect when properties change.

-### Transform
+### Transformations

-The `transform` property in CSS is used for change the way an element looks and behaves by different way moving, rotating, scaling.
-There are three different types:
+CSS `transformations` allow you to change how an element appears and behaves by applying various effects like `moving`, `rotating`, and `scaling`.
+Here are different types of transformations with examples:

 ### Scale

-Scale property is used to change the size of an element on a webpage.
+Scaling changes the size of an element.
+Use the `transform` property along with the `scale` function.
+Here's an example of scaling a button on hover:

 **For example :**